wix-incubator/rnn-copilot/README.md

 - dismissing a pageSheet modal on iOS doesn't trigger didAppear event which breaks our push functionality.
 - After setting a custom right button (loader) - mergeOptions stops working completely
 - StatusBar update doesn't work on iOS
+- iOS - TopBar withBorder doesn't work when using update